Conversational User-AI Intervention: A Study on Prompt Rewriting for Improved LLM Response Generation: Preliminaries

 \subsection{Problem Setup}

-To study if contextually intervening and rewriting human prompts with LLMs can be helpful to response quality, we simulate its effectiveness retroactively\footnote{The ideal setup to test the helpfulness of interventions would require in-situ A/B testing, which is beyond the scope of our work}.
-That is, we analyze real-world historical human-LLM conversations and rewrite user prompts at key turns evidencing user dissatisfaction to show those rewrites result in better responses.
-Admittedly user dissatisfaction does not uniquely stem from sub-optimal prompts; unfounded user expectations, poor LLM responses, abstentions due to safety policies could all be contributing factors.
-Therefore we design our investigative framework to be robust to these different types of conversational outcomes: rewrites should help with conversations that benefit from prompt reformulation, while broadly maintaining intent and not degrading performance on other types of conversations\footnote{Our results (Section~\ref{sec:results}) demonstrate the general success of this approach, and we discuss other cases in Section~\ref{sec:insights}}.
+To study whether contextually intervening to rewrite human prompts with LLMs can improve response quality, we simulate its effectiveness retroactively.\footnote{The ideal setup to test the helpfulness of interventions would require in-situ A/B testing, which is beyond the scope of our work.} That is, we analyze real-world historical human-LLM conversations and rewrite user prompts at key turns, evidencing user dissatisfaction to show that those rewrites result in better responses.
+Admittedly, user dissatisfaction does not uniquely stem from sub-optimal prompts; unfounded user expectations, poor LLM responses, and abstentions due to safety policies could all be contributing factors.
+Therefore, we design our framework to be robust to these different types of conversational outcomes: rewrites should help with conversations that benefit from prompt reformulation, while broadly maintaining intent and not degrading performance on other types of conversations.\footnote{Our results (Section~\ref{sec:results}) demonstrate the general success of this approach, and we discuss other cases in Section~\ref{sec:insights}}

 Our problem setup is illustrated in Figure~\ref{fig:dsat}.
 Broadly, working backwards from a user turn that evidences dissatisfaction (\emph{DSAT}), we use a \rewriter\ LLM to reformulate the preceding user turn, and measure how a \chatbot\ LLM responds to this rewritten prompt.
-In Figure~\ref{fig:dsat} a vaguely written user prompts (``Ruleta Casino'') becomes a candidate for a prompt rewrite since it results in a response that dissatisfies the user.
+In Figure~\ref{fig:dsat} a vaguely written user prompt (``Ruleta Casino'') becomes a candidate for a prompt rewrite since it results in a response that dissatisfies the user.

 More formally, consider a conversation $C = \{u_1,m_1,...u_n,m_n\}$ consisting of alternating user turns $u_i$ and model responses $m_i$, where $i$ is the index of a dialog turn.
 Moreover, define \chatbot~ to be an autoregressive LLM that responds to a user input at turn $i$: $m_i = LLM_{chatbot}(u_i, H_i; \theta)$, where $\theta$ are the set of model parameters, $H_i = (u_1, m_1, \dots, u_{i-1}, m_{i-1})$ refers to the conversational history up to user turn $u_i$.
 Also, assume \rewriter~ to be a (potentially different) LLM that rewrites an existing user prompt $u_i$: $u_{i}^{\prime} = LLM_{rewriter}(u_i, H_i, P; \theta^{\prime})$, where $P$ is a prompt template (Prompt~\ref{prompt:rewrite-prompt} in Appendix) the model uses to perform the rewrite.